Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 user choose a sorting method with a switch-case and then pass it on to `getSortedSessions`.
 I won't focus on it now though due to it not being relevant to the project.
 Tests to assure it works are there as well just as a FYI.

+I'm diving back into singletons, I can't believe that I'm doing that...